Linda Chavez: Political action committees and non-profit foundations

 In 1986, Chavez became president of U.S. English, a non-profit dedicated to establishing English as the official language of the United States.
 She resigned in 1988 following comments by co-founder John Tanton which she regarded as "anti-Hispanic" and "anti-Catholic".

 Chavez is the founder and chairwoman of the Center for Equal Opportunity, a conservative think tank which focuses on three specific areas: affirmative action, immigration, and bilingual education.
 In 2007, the Washington Post reported that between 1997 and 2003, her salary from that foundation ranged from $125,000 to $136,000.
 In 2004, the last year for which records were available to the Post, she was paid $70,000; that year the foundation also paid her son David $83,000.
 From 1998 to 2001, her husband, Chris Gersten, was paid $64,000 a year from the Institute for Religious Values, another foundation she helped start.
 By comparison, between 2003 and 2006, the two foundations, plus two others founded by Chavez and her family, raised about $350,000 per year, combined.
 Chavez said that "I guess you could call it the family business."

 The Post also reported that Chavez and her family, through political action committees they had created, including the Republican Issues Committee, the Latino Alliance, Stop Union Political Abuse, and the Pro-Life Campaign Committee had further family income.
 In 2001, the PACs paid Chavez's husband $77,000, her son Pablo $25,000, and her son David about $10,000.
 Then, from 2002 through 2006, the PACs paid Chavez and her family $261,000.
 The PACs raised $24.5 million from January 2003 to December 2006, with a total of $242,000 of that money being given to politicians.

 According to campaign finance records, the Pro-Life Campaign Committee was fined $150,000 in May 2006 for failing to file accurate records with the Federal Election Commission (FEC).
 In 2006, Latino Alliance negotiated a $2,500 settlement with the FEC for filing incomplete records.
 In 2007, the Republican Issues Committee paid a $110,000 fine for failing to disclose hundreds of thousands of dollars in contributions and expenditures.

 In January 2008, Chavez and her husband said that they planned to shut down all of their PACs.

 Affiliations

 Chavez has been a Director of two Fortune 1000 companies, Pilgrim's Pride (to 2008) and ABM Industries.
 She is President of the Becoming American Institute.
 Pilgrim's Pride is the largest poultry producer in the United States, and ABM Industries is the 2nd largest property management company in the United States.
-Chavez is a past Board member of Greyhound Lines as well as the Foundation for Teaching Economics.
+Chavez is a past board member of Greyhound Lines as well as the Foundation for Teaching Economics.

-Chavez sits on the Boards of several non-profit organizations, including the Campaign to Prevent Teen Pregnancy, and was named to the advisory board of the Bruin Alumni Association.
+Chavez sits on the Boards of several non-profit organizations, including the National Campaign to Prevent Teen Pregnancy, and was named to the advisory board of the Bruin Alumni Association.